jemuelmari/shs-science-remediation/README.md

 1. Open `instructor.html` directly.
 2. Enter the admin password.
 3. Paste the student's export code into the Import field.
-4. View the student's record.
+4. View the student's record (includes LRN).
 5. Optionally grant extra attempts or edit initial scores.
 6. Export all student data to CSV.